milvus-io/milvus-docs/site/en/quick_start/milvus_operation.md

 Currently, a collection only supports one index type, and switching the index type will automatically delete the old index files.
 Before creating another index, FLAT is used as the default index type.
 > Note: `create_index` will specify the index type of the collection, and synchronously create an index for the previously inserted data.
 When the size of the subsequently inserted data reaches `index_file_size`, the index will be automatically created in the background.
 In the production environment, if it is streaming data, it is recommended to call `create_index` before inserting the vector so that the systems can automatically build it later; if it is static data, it is recommended to call `create_index` once after importing all the data.
 Refer to [example programs](https://github.com/milvus-io/pymilvus/tree/master/examples/indexes) to learn more about how to create indexes.

 1. Prepare index parameters.
 The following command uses `IVF_FLAT` index type as an example.
-The index parameters is a JSON string and represented by dict in Python.
+The index parameters are a JSON string and represented by dict in Python.

    ```python
    # Prepare index param